ALIALJEATAWY/reading-notes201/class-12.md

 * The shadowBlur property indicates the size of the blurring effect; this value doesn't correspond to a number of pixels and is not affected by the current transformation matrix.
 The default value is 0.

-* The shadowColor property is a standard CSS color value indicating the color of the shadow effect; by default, it is fully-transparent black.
+* The shadowColor property is a standard CSS color value indicating the color o the shadow effect; by default, it is fully-transparent black.